github/github-services/README.md

 GitHub Services
 ===============

+**NOTE:** GitHub Services have been [marked for deprecation](https://developer.github.com/changes/2018-04-25-github-services-deprecation/).
+Functionality will be removed from GitHub.com on October 1, 2018.

 This repository contains code to integrate GitHub.com with third party services.

 See the [Contributing Guidelines](https://github.com/github/github-services/blob/master/.github/CONTRIBUTING.md) for instructions on contributing a service.